Bachelor of Science in Computer Science: Big Data Analytics Emphasis

 • An ability to apply knowledge of computing, mathematics and statistics

-• An ability to analyze a problem, and identify and define the scientific methodologies appropriate to its solution
+• The capability to analyze a problem and identify and define the scientific methodologies appropriate to its solution

-• An understanding of all responsibilities related to CS and big data analytics work
+• An understanding of all responsibilities related to computer science and big data analytics work

-You can acquire a framework of knowledge in computer science and other sciences, with a deep dive into Calculus, Linear Algebra, Discrete Math and Statistics, at the College of Engineering and Technology.
+You will have opportunities to acquire a framework of knowledge in computer science and other sciences, with a deep dive into calculus, linear algebra, discrete math and statistics.
 You will progress through sequentially arranged coursework that is in-depth in nature and broad in scope.
-This multidisciplinary degree covers relevant topics in chemistry, biology and human-computer interaction.
+This multidisciplinary bachelor’s in computer science covers relevant topics in chemistry, biology and human-computer interaction.

 Get More Information!